-In a training video, a content management system provider suggested creating a database of canned quotes from people in your organization.
-That way, when you see a query that fits your brand you can “mix and match quotes and send them back to the journalist at high speed.”
+A well-known content management system provider recommends creating a database of canned quotes from people in your organization.
+That way, when you see a query that fits your brand, you can “mix and match quotes and send them back to the journalist at high speed.”

 Get More Press—Tip 3: Follow directions.

-As a journalist it was incredible to see how many respondents ignored my instructions on HARO.
+When I was a journalist, it was incredible to see how many respondents ignored my (simple!) instructions on HARO.
 For example, I once sent out a query looking for gift shop owners and quickly received a response that said, “I know you wanted gift shops, but we do the same thing…let me tell you all about it.”